andrew/ultimate-awesome/README.md

 - [magento2-handy-snippets](https://github.com/dev-jq/magento2-handy-snippets) - Magento 2 – useful Code Snippets for Front-end Developer.
 - [Awesome-DFKI](https://github.com/DFKI/Awesome-DFKI) - A curated list of awesome DFKI GitLabs, Groups and Projects.
 - [awesome-hive](https://github.com/ecency/awesome-hive) - Awesome hive blockchain services, libraries, applications and resources.
+- [awesome-etc](https://github.com/ethereumclassic/awesome-etc) - An awesome list of resources of all things relating to the Ethereum Classic project.
 - [awesome-mcp-servers](https://github.com/ever-works/awesome-mcp-servers) - A curated list of the best MCP Servers, featuring top solutions, libraries, tools, and more. -
 - [MY-COMPUTER-SCIENCE-CURRICULUM](https://github.com/farhankarim/MY-COMPUTER-SCIENCE-CURRICULUM) - This repository consists of free online courses you can take which are equivalent to a bachelors degree in Karachi.
+- [awesome-ai](https://github.com/hashborgir/awesome-ai) - Curated list of Awesome AI Generator (Free and Trial/Paid).
 - [awesome-deep-learning](https://github.com/HI-AGI/awesome-deep-learning) - 深度学习资料.
 - [awesome-flutter-map](https://github.com/josxha/awesome-flutter-map) - A list of plugins and other packages that are within the flutter_map ecosystem.
 - [awesome-semantic-web-business](https://github.com/KMax/awesome-semantic-web-business) - A curated list of awesome resources that feature usages of Semantic Web technologies in business cases (applications).